Give it to Mom… she’ll carry it.

 “Catchers don’t carry.”

 He gets it.
-My child who wanted to be carried for a solid 4 months can appreciate that sometimes the person who’s expected to shoulder the heavy load, simply needs a break.
+My child, who wanted to be carried for a solid four months, can appreciate that sometimes the person who’s expected to shoulder the heavy load needs a break.

-I’ve often wondered what would happen if just once a rule of “Moms don’t carry” would be thrown out there? (and not just on Mother’s Day…) Would there be piles of half eaten bags of popcorn, still sealed water bottles, souvenir caps and worthless trinkets piled up at the exit of every amusement park because there wouldn’t be a mom to schlep them to the car?
+I’ve often wondered what would happen if just once, a rule of “Moms don’t carry” were thrown out there? (and not just on Mother’s Day…) Would there be piles of half-eaten bags of popcorn, still sealed water bottles, souvenir caps, and worthless trinkets piled up at the exit of every amusement park because there wouldn’t be a mom to schlep them to the car?
 Would stuffed animals, shoes that fell off of tiny feet and were easier to carry rather than put back on again, and the stray jacket be left behind on empty chairs in restaurants?
-Or more likely, would the moms swoop in in exasperation and like any good pack animal, load up the gear with a sigh and a “never mind” and continue on?
+Or more likely, would the moms swoop in with exasperation and, like any good pack animal, load up the gear with a sigh and a “never mind” and continue?
 Maybe we do it because it’s important to us.
-Maybe we know that a handful of stale popcorn will save the day 20 minutes into a ride home with grumpy and tired kids.
-Maybe we know that we’ll be the ones that will suffer the consequences if all of our options are left behind in piles when exiting.
+Perhaps we know that a handful of stale popcorn will save the day, twenty minutes into a ride home with grumpy and tired kids.
+Maybe we know that we’ll be the ones who will suffer the consequences if all of our options are left behind in piles when exiting.

-When my 3rd child, Emery, was born, the kids outnumbered the arms, which I hadn’t really considered until my maiden voyage outside of the house with all three in tow.
-My sister, Robin, said it reminded her of the guy that was on the Ed Sullivan show who would balance 3 plates in the air with two long sticks.
+When my third child, Emery, was born, the kids outnumbered the arms, which I hadn’t really considered until my maiden voyage outside the house with all three in tow.
+My sister, Robin, said it reminded her of the guy who appeared on the Ed Sullivan show, balancing three plates in the air with two long sticks.
 With the plates outnumbering the sticks holding them up, there was always a vulnerable one that had you holding your breath.
 I think that same guy showed up every week on the show, and still, we watched with bated breath (entertainment was simple, times were different…).
-I would think about that man on the Ed Sullivan stage a lot while I juggled 3 kids and their stuff – maintaining the balance of keeping all 3 “plates” in the air at once, always with an eye out for the vulnerable one.
+I would think about that man on the Ed Sullivan stage a lot while I juggled three kids and their stuff —maintaining the balance of keeping all three “plates” in the air at once, always with an eye out for the vulnerable one.
 I know I speak for other moms when I say that there was a little bit of “bring it on… I’ve got this” going on, maybe because there was an odd desire to see how much I actually could do or carry or manage before the delicately stacked tower would tumble.
 It was always far more than I had predicted, by the way…

 When kids had big enough arms to hold their own stuff, the rule was always “If you want to bring it, you carry it.”
 The unwritten rule that seemed to go along with that, or at least as far as the kids were concerned, was, “Bring it.
 Mom will end up carrying it.”
 And sadly, she did.
 Rules regarding carrying seemed to be regarded as mere suggestions, and I take total blame for that one.

-As much as I juggled, schlepped and complained, the day came when I realized that my arms were swinging back and forth as I walked…back and forth and strangely empty.
-It felt surprisingly freeing, yet not quite normal and with that lingering sense of having forgotten something.
-Holding my kids and their belongings gave me a sense of control and security and comfort as all I had to do was look down and it would all be right there – right there in my tired, but contently filled arms.
-When the babies, the toddlers, the crying children and the armloads of stuff no longer needed to be carried was when the real heavy lifting began.
+As much as I juggled, schlepped, and complained, the day came when I realized that my arms were swinging back and forth as I walked…back and forth and strangely empty.
+It felt surprisingly freeing, yet not quite normal, and with a lingering sense of having forgotten something.
+Holding my kids and their belongings gave me a sense of control and security and comfort as all I had to do was look down and it would all be right there-right there in my tired, but contentedly filled arms.
+When the babies, toddlers, crying children, and armloads of stuff no longer needed to be carried, that was when the real heavy lifting began.
 This was the part that no one told me about.
 This was the part that even the well-toned and strong arms wouldn’t be able to help me with.
 This was the part when my arms set down the physical loads and my heart stepped in to carry the load.

-In our ever-expanding hearts, we hold the hopes, the tears, the joys, the fears, the desires and every memory, both the good ones and the not so good ones.
-Unlike our limited arms, our hearts are limitless and seem to expand with ease in order to make room for more memories, more touching moments, more feelings that you want to hold close.
-I’ve come to realize, after so many times of saying goodbye to my children, to honor, respect and hold tight to what I no longer can carry in my arms, but now hold in my heart and although it’s not a load that can be felt physically, its presence is as present as my breath, my pulse, my being.
+In our ever-expanding hearts, we hold the hopes, the tears, the joys, the fears, the desires, and every memory, both the good ones and the not-so-good ones.
+Unlike our limited arms, our hearts are limitless and seem to expand with ease to make room for more memories, more touching moments, more feelings that you want to hold close.
+I’ve come to realize, after saying goodbye to my children so many times, that I must honor, respect, and hold tight to what I can no longer carry in my arms, but now hold in my heart.
+Although it’s not a load that can be felt physically, its presence is as present as my breath, my pulse, my being.

-I’ve been reminded twice in the past month, while carrying the boxed belongings of 2 of my kids and their spouses, that the carrying doesn’t ever truly end, it just changes.
-Although most of the load carried since my children reached adulthood, has not been carried in cardboard boxes, but rather, in my heart, there are still times that I get to re-flex my carrying muscles and honestly, it feels nostalgically wonderful.
-But kids, 6 times in 3 years is enough!
+I’ve been reminded twice in the past month, while carrying the boxed belongings of two of my kids and their spouses, that the carrying doesn’t truly ever end; it just changes.
+Although most of the load I’ve carried since my children reached adulthood hasn’t been carried in cardboard boxes, but rather in my heart, there are still times when I get to re-exercise my carrying muscles, and honestly, it feels nostalgically wonderful.
+But kids, six times in three years is enough!
 Any more than that, and I’ll have to enforce my “catchers don’t carry” rule (which you’ll wisely read as “don’t worry, she’ll still help us move our stuff”…).
 You know me well.
 Of course I will.

-Dust, noise, a swimming pool sized trench in my yard and PATIENCE.
+Dust, noise, a swimming pool sized trench in my yard.

-My front yard has become a construction zone and I should really wear a hard hat when going to my car, which as of yesterday, and until further notice, is parked several houses down the street from my house.
-My driveway is no longer accessible and with that, I lost my garage.
-Mail delivery is iffy and my overly full recycle bin was finally returned to my garage in the same position that I hauled it out in as I got tired of waiting for it to be emptied.
-I can hardly blame either the mail truck or the recycle truck for not making their way down my street.
+My front yard has become a construction zone, and I should really wear a hard hat when going to my car, which, as of yesterday, and until further notice, is parked several houses down the street from my home.
+My driveway is no longer accessible, and with that, I lost my garage.
+Mail delivery is iffy, and my overly full recycle bin was finally returned to my garage in the same position that I hauled it out in, as I got tired of waiting for it to be emptied.
+I can hardly blame either the mail truck or the recycling truck for not making their way down my street.
 It takes a brave soul.
-This is what happens to homeowners when their old neighborhood gets a below the surface facelift and it’s out with the old pipes and in with the new.
-That alone, is helping me stay positive about the whole mess of a situation, but when trying to get to my house yesterday and having to quickly change from drive to reverse because a fire truck was backing down the street just feet in front of me, my positivity started to wane.
+This is what happens to homeowners when their old neighborhood gets a below-the-surface facelift, and it’s out with the old pipes and in with the new.
+That alone is helping me stay optimistic about the whole situation, but when I tried to get to my house yesterday and had to quickly change from drive to reverse because a fire truck was backing down the street just feet in front of me, my positivity started to wane.

 “A major gas line was broken a block from here… down there on the corner… sure does take patience to live on this street these days, huh?
 And no, we’ll move the truck so you can get by.”

 Thank you, fireman.
-Yes, it does and I sure did appreciate the acknowledgement of that.
+Yes, it does, and I certainly appreciated the acknowledgement of that.

 As I was making my way through the tight squeeze around the fire truck, I realized that “a block from here and down there on the corner” was, of course, my house.
-Sometimes all you can do is shake your head, be grateful that the firetruck was called and leave candle lighting on my porch for another time.
+Sometimes all you can do is shake your head, be grateful that the firetruck was called, and save lighting a candle for another time.
 I’m still scared (although they said it was fixed and I couldn’t smell gas).
 The whole gas line breakage has resulted in a hole the size of a swimming pool in the front corner of my yard.
 I’m not even sure it could still be called a hole.
 A trench, perhaps?
-Whatever it is, there’s a deep end that could certainly support a high dive as it was a few feet deeper than any of the men working in it – my estimates from my kitchen window said 10 feet and once all the workers had left and the coast was clear, I stood on the edge of the pit and without scaling my way down, 10 feet deep seemed about right.
+Whatever it is, there’s a deep end that could certainly support a high dive, as it was a few feet deeper than any of the men working in it – my estimates from my kitchen window said ten feet.
+Once all the workers had left and the coast was clear, I stood on the edge of the pit and, without scaling my way down, ten feet deep seemed about right.

 THIS is the corner of my yard…